cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 So what are the semantics of our calculus going to be?

-First off, we just keep the reduction rules for our λ-calculus—and we’re just gonna sneak those rules for units on in there while you’re distracted.
+First off, we just keep the reduction rules for our λ-calculus—and we’re just gonna sneak those rules for units and pairs on in there while you’re distracted.
 We’re gonna call this reduction arrow $\longrightarrow_M$, to distinguish it from the reduction on processes:

 ::: mathpar
 $\begin{array}{c}